Museo del Metro - Mexico City

 The Metro Museum has been open to the public since January 28, 2017, and is located within the Mixcoac Metro Station, which is the terminus station for line 12 that runs from Mixcoac to Tláhuac and one of the intermediate stations on line 7 that runs from Barranca del Muerto to Rosario.

-Each of the 163 different stations, has their own symbol.
-Lance Wyman was the designer behind the project and were created in a time when Mexico's literacy rate was low and the capital city’s metro system was still small.
-Wyman used symbols of Mexico City's Aztec history culture or like an aqueduct or the opera house that were relevant to the location of that particular metro station.
+Each of the 163 different metro stations has its own symbol and were created at a time when Mexico's literacy rate was low, and the capital city’s metro system was still small.
+Lance Wyman, the man behind the project, used symbols from Mexico City's Aztec history and culture, or like an aqueduct or the opera house, that were relevant to the location of that particular metro station.

 Historic images from the Mexico City Metro: